Sugar Free Lemon Bars

 This dough is unique in its use of heavy cream powder or whole milk powder.
 This makes the crust softer and enhances the flavor in the gluten free lemon bars.

-How to Make Keto Lemon Bars
+How to Make Sugar Free Lemon Bars

-Expert Tip - for a bolder lemon flavor add a teaspoon or two of lemon extract or lemon zest.
+For a bolder lemon flavor add a teaspoon or two of lemon extract or lemon zest.
 You can even add some zest to the crust!

 I don’t recommend using bottled lemon juice for a dessert when lemon is the star flavor.
 The flavor just isn’t as vibrant as squeezing fresh lemons.
 If you have to use bottled lemon juice make sure to choose one that tastes good.
 The rest of the ingredients are costly enough you don’t want to have boring bland keto lemon bars from using a lesser quality bottled juice.